ashvardanian/SimSIMD/include/README.md

 ## Packed Matrix Kernels for GEMM-Like Workloads

-This is the most distinctive native subsystem outside the raw vector kernels.
+This is a separate native subsystem from the raw vector kernels.
 It is the right tool when the right-hand side is reused many times.

 ```cpp